 3

 An NFL stadium is the wrong kind of economic development.
-Repeated studies show stadiums do not raise incomes or create good jobs.
+Studies show stadiums do not raise incomes or create good jobs.
 Instead of a stadium used a few times a year, we need a neighborhood used all year long.
+DC should explore alternatives that better serve the community and DC economy.

 4